Ivan Littlewood: Retirement and return to Ponsonby

 Following the 1929 season Littlewood retired from both codes however in 1934 he applied for reinstatement to rugby league.
 This was approved and he rejoined his Ponsonby club for what was effectively his third stint with them.
 He played 9 matches for them, scoring a try in each of his first 2 appearances against Marist Old Boys, and Devonport United.
 The 1935 season was officially to be his ‘last’ as he was named in the Ponsonby reserve grade squad though he did not take the field.

 Personal life, and death

 Ivan Littlewood married Vera Petley who had been born in Coromandel on 19 December 1923.
-They had two children, a daughter named Norma born on 8 July 1924 and a son Ivan Walker Littlewood born on 11 August 1925.
-Both were born in Auckland.
+They had four children, a daughter named Norma born on 8 July 1924 a son Ivan Walker Littlewood born on 11 August 1925 a daughter Peggy born ???? and a son Rex Littlewood 1931.
+All born in Auckland.
 They were divorced in June 1942 after having lived apart for 3 years.
 Vera later remarried to Frederick Charles Barker.
 Ivan senior died on 26 July 1951 while living in Taupiri.
 Vera died on 3 November 1989 while living in Milford, Auckland.
-Their son Ivan died while living in Manurewa on 30 May 1991.
-Norma died on 31 August 1993.
+Their sons Rex died 1934(aged 3) and Ivan died in Papakura on 30 May 1991.
+Norma died on 31 August 1993 and Peggy in 20??.